Manas-Nagelia/manas-nagelia/README.md

 😄 Hey there!
 I am a web developer!
 I have very little expierence in game development (I used Unity), as I tried it out for a couple months, but I prefer and do web development.
 <br />

-🔭 I am currently working on a <a href="https://github.com/undevable/Blockchain">Blockchain</a>, and I'm using TypeScript.
+🔭 I am currently working on a <a href="https://github.com/undevable/chat-app">Chat App</a>.
 <br/>

 🌱 In the future, I wish to use my programming skills to start a business!